gaudiatech/pyved-engine/docs/GameTutorials/Platformer.md

                 ent['lower_block'] = None
 ```

-This is how we handle our jump mechanic, let's add a condition over it, in order to create a case where we will use the jetpack, and in the other the jump.
+And this is how we handle our jump mechanic,
+we will extend this logic (add a condition over it, make it more complex)
+in order to create a scenario where:

+In one case: player uses the jetpack, and in the other case player simply jumps.

 ```py
         if not ent['jetpack']: